kokashking/Re-SpaceTools/README.md

-### Moving Lines
+### Kinetic Edges

-This [moving lines](https://github.com/kokashking/Re-SpaceTools/tree/master/movingLines) sketch fits best for the highlighting of edges (object or corner edges of a room).
-You simply draw with the mouse over the edges.
-If you drag the mouse, drastically more points are created and therefore can cause slowdown.
-For the better performance on the weak hardware you should better draw by creating single points with a single mousepress.
+This [Kinetic Edges](https://github.com/kokashking/Re-SpaceTools/tree/master/KineticEdges) sketch fits best for the highlighting of edges (objects, corner etc.) or simple drawings.
 On Beat (Kick) signal from the SoundAnalyzer the lines are getting noisy :)

 import libs: